blakemorgan/tf-aws-lab/instructions/2-terraform.md

    - Create two [subnets](https://www.terraform.io/docs/providers/aws/r/vpc.html) in the newly created VPC: one accessibly by the internet and one with no connection to the internet.
    - Create an [internet gateway](https://www.terraform.io/docs/providers/aws/r/internet_gateway.html) for your new VPC.
    - Create a [route table](https://www.terraform.io/docs/providers/aws/r/route_table.html) with a [route table association](https://www.terraform.io/docs/providers/aws/r/route_table_association.html) connecting your public subnet to the internet gateway.
-   - Create a [security group](https://www.terraform.io/docs/providers/aws/r/security_group.html) allowing access into your VPC.
+   - Create a [security group](https://www.terraform.io/docs/providers/aws/r/security_group.html) allowing SSH, HTTP, and MySQL access into your VPC and all outbound connections.
 4. *Compute*: Now we will create the EC2 instances and elastic load balancer.
    - Create a Terraform file called `compute.tf`
    - Create an SSH key pair: `ssh-keygen -t rsa -b 4096`